 Installing Visual Studio

-In this section, you'll find detailed information to help you with installing Visual Studio.
+This page includes detailed information to help you with installing Visual Studio 2015, our integrated suite of productivity tools for developers.
 We've also included links to get you quickly to information about features, editions, system requirements, downloads, and more.

 To find out what's available in each edition of Visual Studio 2015, see our Compare Visual Studio Offerings page.